kierans/docker-node-canvas/README.md

 # docker-node-canvas

-Sample project using node-canvas in docker
+Sample project using node-canvas in Docker for https://youtrack.jetbrains.com/issue/WEB-22179